streamdata-gallery-organizations/microsoft-graph/_listings/microsoft-graph/mecontacts-get-openapi.md

 x-collection-name: Microsoft Graph
 x-complete: 0
 info:
-  title: Microsoft Graph API List Contacts
+  title: Microsoft Graph List Contacts
   description: List contacts Get a contact collection from the default Contacts folder
     of the signed-in user (.../me/contacts), or from the specified contact folder.
   version: 1.0.0